JulianNicholls/Modern-React-and-Redux/README.md

 * My pics application is split into two version directories: `PicsV1` and `PicsV2`.

 * I rarely, if ever, use the name `payload` for the data contained in a Redux action.
-  The exception to this is when using `redux-promise` which requires the promised data name to be `payload`.
+  The exception to this is when using `redux-promise` which requires that the promised data name has to be `payload`.

 * I always create a set of 'types' for the action creators, this avoids any possibility of typos between action creators and reducers, e.g.

 ```
 dispatch({ type: 'LOAD_POSTS', posts });